 Towson Watch Company was founded at the beginning of the new millennium by Hartwig Balke & George Thomas.
 Two freshly retired foreign engineers who moved to America to sail the coast and further pursue their passion for horology and craftsmanship.

-There are few craftsmen left in the world like George Thomas capable of making a complete watch from scratch, part by part.
-George has made 4 tourbillon watches, three of which are in the NAWCC museum in Pennsylvania as well as a Carousel watch also in the museum.
-He restored the world’s smallest watch made in 1860 for the Czar of Russia and the world’s oldest known signed and dated watch from 1530.
+There are few craftsmen left in the world like George Thomas—capable of making a complete watch from scratch, part by part.
+He has made four tourbillon watches—three in the NAWCC museum in Pennsylvania—plus a carousel watch, also in the museum.
+He restored the world’s smallest watch made in 1860 for the Czar of Russia, and the world’s oldest known signed and dated watch from 1530.

-George Thomas was born in Prague, Czech Republic in 1930 and grew up in Prague, Vienna and Zurich as a watchmaker and engineer.
-In 1951, he moved to San Francisco to work in the plastics and chemical industries while partaking in horological restoration as his side-gig.
-During this time, he invented a process of molding sawdust into rustic outdoor dishes called “Stonewood.”
-His machining abilities and prominent hand-work made him known as one of the most trustworthy watchmakers in America.
+George Thomas was born in Prague in 1930 and grew up in Prague, Vienna, and Zurich, where he trained as a watchmaker and engineer.
+In 1951 he moved to San Francisco to work in the plastics and chemical industries while restoring watches on the side.
+Along the way, he invented a process for molding sawdust into outdoor dishes called “Stonewood,” and his machining ability and hand-work earned him a reputation as one of America’s most trustworthy watchmakers.

-Hartwig Balke was a German-born engineer and designer.
-For a substantial period of his professional life, Balke worked for companies which focused on oil-rig blowout prevention and dust filtration systems.
-In 1989, Balke moved to the United States to open a subsidiary of a German hoist manufacturer – another company in the oil industry.
-Establishing the need to be near an active seaport, the move landed him in Baltimore.
+Hartwig Balke is a German-born engineer and designer.
+For much of his career, he worked on oil-rig blowout prevention and dust filtration systems.
+In 1989 he moved to the United States to open a subsidiary of a German host manufacturer—another company in the oil industry.
+The move required proximity to an active seaport, landing him in Baltimore.

-With the German expertise and manufacturing relationships, he made his first wrist chronograph with Thomas in 1999-2000.
-It was worn in outer space during the first mission in the new millennium, the STS-99 Mission.
-This commissioned project launched the TWC brand and its signature Mission, Chesapeake, and Master’s Collections.
-Hartwig has since been mentoring our young apprentices in the TWC workshops, passing down his techniques, rare tools and high standards for the craft.
+Drawing on German expertise and manufacturing relationships, Balke built his first chronograph with George Thomas in 1999–2000.
+It was worn in outer space during the first mission of the new millennium—STS-99—and it launched the TWC brand’s signature Mission, Chesapeake, and Masters collections.
+Hartwig has since been mentoring apprentices in the TWC workshops, passing down techniques, rare tools, and high standards for the craft.

 “I started life as a watchmaker in 1948, 58 years ago.
 Hartwig started out as an engineer.
 We work together well because he essentially does the design and engineering work that I can’t do.
 But I’ve had a lot of experience doing restoration of antique watches for museums.
 These are 200 to 300 year-old timepieces.
 We have both ends of the technical spectrum covered, from current engineering to an understanding of watchmaking 500 years ago.”